World Languages & Cultures PhD

 During the first semester of PhD studies, the Director of Graduate Studies (DGS), in conjunction with the CLCS Section Coordinator, will be the student's academic advisors.
 At the beginning of this semester, the student is to consult with and obtain the written approval of the DGS and the CLCS Section Coordinator, which will be placed in the student's departmental file for all coursework to be taken during that semester.
 By March 1 of the student's first year (if matriculated in the Fall) or by October 15 (if matriculated in the Spring), the student will form a 5-member Supervisory Committee, in consultation with the DGS and the CLCS Coordinator.
 From then on, the Chair of the Committee will be the student's advisor in planning her/his academic program and in preparation for the examinations, and will direct the student's work on the PhD dissertation.
 Supervisory Committee members should include representatives from the department's CLCS faculty as well as from the language/literature areas and any allied field approved for emphasis.
 At least one member of the Committee must be from outside World Languages & Cultures.

-Students must prove advanced proficiency (defined by the department as the ability to do graduate work) in two languages other than English.
+Students must prove advanced proficiency (defined by the department as the ability to do graduate work) in one language other than English.
 PhD students specializing in European literature up to and including the Renaissance are required to demonstrate at least "Standard Proficiency" (defined by the Graduate School as 1020) in either Latin or Ancient Greek as a part of this language proficiency.

 At, near, or shortly after the end of all coursework, the student will take both a written and an oral exam called the Qualifying Exam.
 The Qualifying Exam will consist of 3 questions drawn from several focus areas (e.g., a problem such as "the subject," "representation," "difference," "gender [and] identity," etc.; a literary period or genre; a theoretical direction such a psychoanalysis, postcolonialism, deconstruction, etc.).
 At least one question of the exam will reflect both of the student’s language/literature areas.
 The student will consult with the Supervisory Committee Chair to outline the general areas of the four questions.
 Several of the questions may be oriented toward the student's dissertation topic and may serve to connect what the student has learned from course work with the new research directions she or he expects to pursue in the dissertation.